sarvan0506/ai_docker_env/README.md

 #### Step 2

-Before bringing the docker env edit the .sh(linux) or .bat(windows) file and replace "home/username" with your folder path you like to use for your development.
-The objective is to provide persistence to your work, ensure you make this change otherwise **you will loose your files every time the container restarts**
+Before bringing the docker env edit the .sh(linux) or .bat(windows) file and replace **home/username** with your folder path you like to use for the development.
+The objective is to provide persistence to your work by using volume mount to the container environment, ensure you make this change otherwise **you will loose your files every time the container restarts**

 Bring the docker environment by running the script